-Ultimately, of course, that's up to you.
-But to help you make up your mind, I will explain everything you need to know about lime juice in cocktails and how to use it.
+Ultimately, of course, it's up to you.
+But to help you make up your mind, I will explain everything you need to know about lime juice, its use in cocktails, and how you should use it.

 Why use lime juice in cocktails?

-Making cocktails is all about the balance of flavors and tastes.
+Making cocktails is all about balance.
 To make a great cocktail, you need to get the combination of all different flavors right.

-Sourness gets balanced by sweetness, so every cocktail that wants lime juice also has a sweet ingredient.
-Usually, that's syrup, but a sweet liqueur is an option, too.
+Sourness gets balanced by sweetness.
+So every cocktail that wants lime juice also has a sweet ingredient.
+Usually, that is syrup, but a sweet liqueur is an option, too.

 So let's assume you have the lime juice and syrup balanced.
 Add white Rum to this mix, and you have a Daiquiri cocktail.
 The combination of sweet and sour covers the harsh alcohol notes of the white Rum and makes a delicious and refreshing drink.

-Bottled lime juice is on offer in almost every supermarket, making it a very convenient option.
-And that's why this stuff gets bought way too often if you ask me.
+You can find bottled lime juice in almost every supermarket, making it a very convenient option.
+And that is why it gets bought way too often.

 Added preservatives and sugar make the lime juice less acidic and turn it into an artificial, sometimes almost flavorless version.
-I do not say bottled lime juice is low quality per se, but you can taste that it's not fresh.
+Not all bottled lime juice is low quality per se, but you can always taste that it is not fresh.

-So it's not in the same league as freshly squeezed lime juice, but it's an option.
+Thus, it is not in the same league as freshly squeezed lime juice, but it's still an option.

 Lime cordial has similar disadvantages as bottled lime juice and then some.
 Because with lime cordial, the amount of sugar is way higher.